pgautoupgrade/docker-pgautoupgrade/README.md

 in Kubernetes.

+Then you have to adjust your volume mount from `/var/lib/postgresql/data` to `/var/lib/postgresql`.
+`pgautoupgrade` will look there for an old Postgres installation, and move the data into the new expected structure.

 Root cause is [a change by the Docker team for Postgres](https://github.com/docker-library/postgres/pull/1259) that enforces a new data directory structure with Postgres v18+.
 Previously, your Postgres data and the corresponding `PGDATA` pointed to `/var/lib/postgresql/data`.
 With Postgres v18+, it is `/var/lib/postgresql/MAJOR/docker`.